-My asphalt cleaner “Airport grade” cost me $9.99 of which I used approximately half a bottle to clean the oil spots off of the driveway.
+My asphalt cleaner, “Airport grade,” cost me $9.99, of which I used approximately half a bottle to clean the oil spots off the driveway.

-The asphalt cleaner is essential in my eyes, especially after seeing what happens when you have a large oil patch on your drive and just re-seal straight over the top of it without cleaning it first.
+The asphalt cleaner is essential, especially after seeing what happens when you have a large oil patch on your drive and just re-seal straight over it without cleaning it first.

 One of our neighbours tried with the most hideous results.

-If you’re not interested in re-sealing your own asphalt driveway there are always those carts going round in late spring and throughout the summer that will re-seal your asphalt driveway for approximately $120 or more.
+If you’re not interested in re-sealing, some late spring and summer vendors will re-seal your asphalt driveway for approximately $120.

-Some of these services tend to just spray asphalt sealant straight over the weeds at the ends of the driveway where I remove the weeds before the sealer application to keep it neat and tidy.
+Some of these services tend to spray asphalt sealant straight over the weeds at the ends of the driveway.

-For our driveway, I bought two buckets of asphalt sealer because of the square footage of the drive along with a roller (just the fluffy refill portion) and a bottle of cleaner at a grand total of $49.67.
+For our driveway, I bought two buckets of asphalt sealer because of the square footage of the drive, a roller (just the fluffy refill portion), and a bottle of cleaner for $49.67.

 They are readily available at any hardware store or big box store such as Home Depot, Canadian Tire, Rona, Home Hardware, etc.

-To avoid going over the lines where the driveway meets the garage I use old cardboard boxes and unfold them to sit them in the gap between the drive and the garage which then protects the concrete from getting black sealer on it.
+Unfold them to sit in the gap between the drive and the garage, protecting the concrete from getting black sealer.

-I also keep on hand paper towel, a scrub brush and a bucket of water in case of any spills.
+Keep a paper towel, a scrub brush, and a bucket of water in case of any spills.

 Asphalt Sealing Process – How To Asphalt Seal Your Driveway

-How to seal an asphalt driveway or at least this is how I did and it looks amazing if I do say so myself.
+How to seal an asphalt driveway, or at least this is how I did, and it looks fantastic.

-- Brush the entire driveway from top to bottom to remove loose debris, mud, and leaves, etc.
+- Brush the driveway from top to bottom to remove loose debris, mud, leaves, etc.

 - Wet the driveway with a garden hose or power washer.

-- Spray on the asphalt cleaner for a general cleaning in which I brush the cleaner into the driveway
+- Spray on the asphalt cleaner for general cleaning, in which I brush the cleaner into the driveway.

-- To remove oil stains from driveway spot clean trouble areas where oil spots are, usually under the engine compartment of the vehicles.
+- To remove oil stains from driveway spots, clean trouble areas where oil spots are, usually under the engine compartment of the vehicles.

 - Protect by cordoning off the area with tape or anything else you can use.